oddbird/oddleventy/content/jobs.md

 - Is not tied to a single methodology, but can help guide the team in finding & implementing processes that work for us
-- Is located in a US time-zone
+- Is located in a continental North America timezone (Eastern-Alaska)

 ## Responsibilities:
 - Take ownership over internal and client meetings: